Nigerian Coconut Buns Recipe

 1. Mix plain flour, sugar, powdered milk, desiccated coconut, baking powder, nutmeg, and sea salt in a bowl with a spatula.

-3. Mix the wet ingredients and combine them with the dry mixture.
+3. Mix the wet and dry batter.

-4. Gradually add more coconut milk.
+4. Then, gradually add more coconut milk.

 5. Mix until you get a thick and stretchy texture.